 However, my interest in the railway line was stirred once again when I walked the new greenway and passed under Meelick Bridge, one of the line’s three remaining railway bridges.
 The second railway bridge at Kilroe can be seen nearer to Killala and is not part of the walking trail.
 There is a third bridge at Newtownwhite (see comment below).

 The Midland and Great Western Railway (MGWR) Ballina Branch Extension to Killala was opened in 1893 with the grandest of plans to extend the line to Blacksod via Ballycastle where it was hoped a transatlantic shipping route could be developed using the deep water of Blacksod Bay.

-The Ballina line opened in May 1873 following the opening of the Manulla to Foxford line on May 1, 1868, and the earlier opening of Claremorris and Castlebar railway stations in 1862.
+The Ballina line opened on May 19 1873 following the opening of the Manulla to Foxford line on May 1, 1868, and the earlier opening of Claremorris and Castlebar railway stations in 1862.
 Westport train station opened in 1866 and Westport Quay extension in 1874.

 Blacksod Bay Railway Terminus

 The earliest plans for the transatlantic port at Blacksod for passengers and mail went all the way back to 1835 when The Great Atlantic Railway and Steam Packet Company proposed a railway line from Dublin to Blacksod via Ballina and Crossmolina with an estimated construction cost of £152,000.

 The plan detailed constructing a line from Dublin via Mullingar, Foxford, Ballina and Crossmolina to Blacksod Bay to operate a steam service to Halifax Nova Scotia and New York for passengers and mail.